zacbfleming/Background-Subtraction/README.md

 # Background-Subtraction
-Uses Opencv to subtract background of video
+Uses Opencv to subtract background of video.